There is an option now on your profile page

 - The Countess in Il Muto (The Phantom of the Opera's pastiche of opera buffa) is cheating on her husband with a mute male servant.
 The Phantom comments that the role of the Countess must be played with charm and appeal, while the husband is not only a bore but a lech who takes a shine to the 'maid' (the Countess' lover in disguise).

-- In the manga/anime Chobits by CLAMP, cram school teacher Ms. Shimizu starts a relationship with one of her (adult) students after her husband becomes completely engrossed with their persocom.
+- In the manga/anime Chobits by CLAMP, cram school teacher Ms. Shimizu starts a relationship with Shimbo, one of her (adult) students after her husband becomes completely engrossed with their persocom.
 The turning point comes when she gets locked out of their house because he simply forgot about her.
+When Hideki finds out he is at first not sympathetic and accuses Shimbo of being a homewrecker until he finds out the real circumstances behind it.

 - Scandal: President Fitzgerald Grant, who cheated on his wife and First Lady Mellie Grant.
 Mellie is a cheater, too.